osufpc/osufpc_website/tutorials/turtle_tut_2.markdown

 Last time I tried to introduce some of the basics of the turtle library for scripting with Haskell.
 I thought that post was too word heavy, in this post I want to have more code snippets that we can actually analyze and talk about.
-So I'll be going over command line arguments, basic IO, folding streams of data and running external commands.
+So I'll be going over command line arguments, basic IO, and folding streams of data.

 ### Command Line Arguments
 Let's look at the simplest possible script.
 We'll import some command line